Matheuslm10/code-and-coffe/README.md

-# CodaAqui
+# :coffee: Code and Coffe
-Aplicação que permite agendar espaços, para programar em grupo, com pessoas que se interessam pela mesma tecnologia. <br />
+Application that allows you to schedule spaces to code with people who are interested in the same technologies.
-Baseado na aplicação AirCnc (Code and Coffee) desenvolvida na Semana Omnistack 9.0 da RocketSeat.
+Based on the AirCnc (Code and Coffee) application developed at RocketSeat Omnistack Week 9.0.